It was designed by a local architect in combination with the Secret Service as a place where a US President could stay safely

 A regular vacation at Augusta had become part of his life, and he wished to continue this as President.
 (Indeed, in his eight years as President he visited the club 29 times.)

-So Augusta had to provide somewhere fit for a President to say in.
+So Augusta had to provide somewhere fit for a President to stay in.
 A new cabin had to be built.
-(When I first heard about the Augusta cabin my mind’s eye had conjured up something a kin to a grand log cabin.
-Nothing could be further from the truth, as the picture shows.)

 This cabin was paid for by Augusta members and designed by a local architect in association with the Secret Service.